Renomieii-Structural-team/SAVI/README.md

 1. Clone this repository or download it as a ZIP file.
 2. Open the project in **RStudio**.
 3. Install the required packages (see table below).
-4. Run the `ProtSAVI_v2.R` script to launch the application.
+4. Run the `ProtSAVI.R` script to launch the application.

 ### Required package versions